RUSSIA: Jehovah's Witnesses and Muslims face up to six years' imprisonment

 Other investigation continues

-The homes of "the most distant relatives" and acquaintances of the accused are still being raided by law enforcement agents, a fellow Muslim told Forum 18 from Krasnoyarsk on 13 June.
+The homes of "the most distant relatives" and acquaintances of the accused are still being raided, a fellow Muslim told Forum 18 from Krasnoyarsk on 13 June.

 Taganrog Jehovah's Witness trial continues